miki151/keeperrl_wiki/Releases/Alpha18.md

 ---
-title: Category:Alpha18
+title: Alpha18
-permalink: Category:Alpha18/
+permalink: Alpha18/
-layout: tagpage
+layout: wiki
-tag: Alpha18
 ---

 Alpha 18 was released in May 2016.
 The major changes are as follows: